 Square Reader is very small, so it’s easy to bring to clients’ houses and back to your desk.

 There are no fixed charges apart from the card rate.
-If you need accounting or nearly any other tools, you can integrate with many partner platform.
+If you need accounting or nearly any other tools, you can integrate with many partner platforms.

-For an additional 1.5% fee, you can get instant payouts to your bank account, otherwise transactions will take about one working day to reach a bank account.
-With Square Card, you can access funds immediately without an extra fee.
+For an additional 1.5% fee, you can get instant payouts to your bank account, otherwise transactions reach the bank account next day, 7 days a week.
+With Square Card, you can access funds immediately without an extra fee and withdraw the cash.

 The free POS app has the most product and payment features out of all app-based card readers.
 For example, you can sell e-gift cards, get customer feedback through digital receipts and refund custom amounts.